nashville-software-school/bangazon-inc/orientation/exercises/01_LISTS.md

 > **Ref:** [List of Solar System probes](https://en.wikipedia.org/wiki/List_of_Solar_System_probes)

 1. Create another list containing dictionaries.
-Each dictionary will hold the name of a spacecraft that we have launched, and the names of the planet that it has visited.
+Each dictionary will hold the name of a spacecraft that we have launched, and the name of one of the planets that it has visited.
 1. Iterate over your list of planets from above, and inside that loop, iterate over the list of dictionaries.
 Write to the console, for each planet, which satellites have visited which planet.

 ```